trdischat/lessfog/README.md

 Module to enhance visibility for the GM and Players in Foundry VTT.

+## <span style='color:red'>WARNING</span>

+The text that follows has not been updated for the latest version of the module that works with Foundry VTT version 10.

 ## Darkness Levels

 The module allows you to adjust the following global lighting settings: